 HELP US CREATE OUR COMMUNITY VISION FOR POSITIVE SOCIAL CHANGE IN AOTEAROA NEW ZEALAND.

 What is this vision?
 The development, implementation and resourcing for three core projects for youth, prison inmates and women.
-Our mission – with your support – will help empower individuals to realize their true human potential through self-mastery programmes focussed on experiential creative processes, meditation and mindfulness techniques, as well as talks and discussion groups.
+Our mission – with your support – will help empower individuals to realize their true human potential through self-leadership programmes focussed on experiential creative processes, mindfulness, meditation and self-empowerment techniques, as well as talks and discussion groups.
 The outcome of these programmes is to cultivate personal discovery, self-knowledge and esteem-building.
 Through positive self-awareness individuals can meet the world with optimism, courage and the ability to co-create social change in their own communities.
-Our aim is to fund these programmes through course fees, donations and community grants.

 Please use the secure form below to make your donation.
 Thank-you for your generosity and support for our community vision!